 - To get rid of a calendar event, right-click it and choose Delete.

-Set an alarm on Mac using Kuku Klok
+2. Set alarm on Mac using Kuku Klok

 Kuku Klok is a neat easy-to-use online alarm clock website with multiple sounds.
 What’s better is that you only need internet connectivity to set the alarm.
 After that, the alarm will ring even if your Mac isn’t connected to the internet.
 Here’s how to use it.